xtliu-uestc/UQ_IP_Geolocation/README.md

 ## Dataset Information

-The "datasets" folder contains three subfolders corresponding to three large-scale real-world street-level IP geolocation datasets collected from New York City, Los Angeles, and Shanghai.
+The "datasets" folder contains three subfolders corresponding to three large-scale real-world IP geolocation datasets collected from New York City, Los Angeles, and Shanghai.
 There are three files in each subfolder:

-- `data.csv` # features (including attribute knowledge and network measurements) and labels (longitude and latitude) for street-level IP geolocation
+- `data.csv` # features (including attribute knowledge and network measurements) and labels (longitude and latitude) for street-level IP geolocation.
-- `ip.csv` # IP addresses
+- `ip.csv` # IP addresses.
-- `last_traceroute.csv` # last four routers and corresponding delays for efficient IP host clustering
+- `last_traceroute.csv` # last four routers and corresponding delays for efficient IP host clustering.

 The detailed columns and description of `data.csv` in the New York dataset are as follows: